pangeo-data/escience-2022/tutorial/before/setup.md

 ```bash
 git clone https://github.com/pangeo-data/foss4g-2022.git
 ```
 2. Install the required software environment with Miniconda.
+If you don't have conda, install it by following these instructions (see [here](https://docs.conda.io/en/latest/miniconda.html)).
 This can take a few minutes.
 ```bash
 # If you don't already have Miniconda or Anaconda
 curl -o miniconda.sh https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh